June was running late for work, things kept going wrong—one after another until ...

 The officer came back with a warning ticket.
 “You didn't break any laws, just be more careful next time."

-Oh, oh, all the niceness is gone and these two are back at it again,” Amy shooed everyone back to their offices.
+"Oh, oh, they're at it again!”
+Beth shooed everyone back to their offices.